The Big Bopper

+A native of Southeast Texas, Richardson began working for a local radio station while studying at Lamar College.
+He then served two years in the United States Army from 1955 to 1957 before resuming his radio career.
+Richardson soon began writing songs for other artists before starting his own career as a performer.
+Richardson achieved his breakthrough with the song Chantilly Lace, which was the lead single from his 1958 debut album of the same name.

+Richardson was killed in an airplane crash in Clear Lake, Iowa, in February 1959, along with fellow musicians Buddy Holly and Ritchie Valens, and the pilot, Roger Peterson.

 Early life

-J.P.
-Richardson was born in Sabine Pass, Texas, the oldest son of oil-field worker Jiles Perry Richardson (1905–1984) and his wife Elise (Stalsby) Richardson (1909–1983).
-They had two other sons, Cecil (1934–1989) and James (1932–2010).
-The family soon moved to Beaumont, Texas.
-Richardson graduated from Beaumont High School in 1947 and played on the "Royal Purple" American football team as a defensive lineman, wearing number 85.
-Richardson later was a radio disc jockey while at Lamar College, where he studied prelaw and was a member of the band and chorus.
+Richardson was born on October 24, 1930, in Sabine Pass, Texas, the oldest son of oil-field worker Jiles Perry Richardson (1905–84) and his wife Elise (née Stalsby) Richardson (1909–83).
+They had two other sons, James (1932–2010) and Cecil (1934–89).
+The family soon moved to Beaumont, Texas, where Richardson graduated from Beaumont High School in 1947 and played on the "Royal Purple" American football team as a defensive lineman, wearing number 85.
+He later was a radio disc jockey while at Lamar College, where Richardson studied prelaw and was a member of the band and chorus.

 Career

 Radio

 Richardson worked part-time at Beaumont, Texas radio station KTRM (now KZZB).
 He was hired by the station full-time in 1949 and quit college.
 Richardson married Adrianne Joy Fryou on April 18, 1952, and their daughter Debra Joy was born in December 1953, soon after Richardson was promoted to supervisor of announcers at KTRM.
-In March 1955 he was drafted into the United States Army and did his basic training at Fort Ord, California.
-He spent the rest of his two-year service as a radar instructor at Fort Bliss in El Paso, Texas.
+In March 1955, he was drafted into the United States Army and did his basic training at Fort Ord, California.
+Richardson spent the rest of his two-year service as a radar instructor at Fort Bliss in El Paso, Texas.
 In March 1957, following his discharge as a corporal, Richardson returned to KTRM radio, where he held down the "Dishwashers' Serenade" shift from 11 a.m. to 12:30 p.m., Monday to Friday.

 One of the station's sponsors wanted Richardson for a new time slot, and suggested an idea for a show.
 Richardson had seen college students doing a dance called The Bop, and he decided to call himself "The Big Bopper".
 His new radio show ran from 3:00 to 6:00 p.m., and he soon became the station's program director.
-In May 1957 he broke the record for continuous on-air broadcasting by 8 minutes.
-He performed for a total of five days, two hours, and eight minutes from a remote setup in the lobby of the Jefferson Theatre in downtown Beaumont, playing 1,821 records and taking showers during 5-minute newscasts.
+In May 1957, Richardson broke the record for continuous on-air broadcasting by eight minutes.
+He performed for a total of five days, two hours, and eight minutes from a remote setup in the lobby of the Jefferson Theatre in downtown Beaumont, playing 1,821 records and taking showers during five-minute newscasts.
 Richardson is credited for creating the first music video in 1958, and recorded an early example himself.